wp-plugins/events-manager-extended/readme.txt

 * Bugfix: quote the person id in the SQL query for bookings to account for empty variables
 * Bugfix: better avoidance of duplicate div-id's for location maps when called in the event list
 * Bugfix: when no bookings are made, 0 is now returned for RESERVEDSPACES and other shortcodes alike, and no longer an empty string
+* Bugfix: removed some old code that was checking for magic_quotes_gpc, no longer needed